12 Brisket Mistakes Everyone Should Avoid

 Many pitmasters regard the resting period as more important than even the wood or rub you use.
 It allows the rendered fat and juices to redistribute before slicing, promising tender, succulent results all around.
 A great method for resting your brisket is enclosed in a cooler to allow it to slowly come down in temperature.
 No matter how you choose to rest, it’s a good idea to always do so for at least 1-2 hours for the best results.

 5. Making Too Many Changes Between Cooks

 For new pitmasters, cooking a brisket is a trial and error process.
-Sometimes, people will accomplish one brisket cook then excitedly change their entire process from the wood type to the temperature, to the rub, the water pan or the wrapping.
-It’s a good idea to gradually change one thing rather than all at once so that if something goes much better or much worse, you’ll understand what exactly caused it.
+Sometimes, people will accomplish one brisket cook, then excitedly change their entire process from the wood type, temperature, rub, water pan and/or the wrapping.
+It’s a good idea to gradually change one thing, rather than all at once, so that if something goes much better or much worse, you’ll understand what exactly caused it.

 6. Only Looking at Time and Temperature Before Wrapping

 When deciding whether or not your brisket is ready to be wrapped, there are many more factors to consider than just how long it’s been cooking and the temperature.
 You don’t want to sacrifice the texture or cook on your brisket by wrapping too soon.
 Other factors to consider are the color, bark size and fat.
 The darker the color on the brisket, the more smoke flavor that’s been infused.
 The combination of fat render, meat and rub will create a nice, crusty bark on the exterior.
 The brisket should visually have shrunk to 30-40% of its original size throughout the cook.
 Last but not least, when the fat has successfully rendered, it will be yellow and melted, not bouncy.
 Once all these things have been accomplished AND the brisket is between 175-185°F, then you know it’s ready to wrap.